Setting Pins at the Bowling Alley

 One evening Jim came home and told Mother that they were needing more Pin Setters at the Bowling Alley and that my brother Clarence should apply for the job.
 Well, I always thought I could do anything my older brothers could do, so I begged mother to let me go along with Clarence to apply as well.
 Now, Clarence would have been twelve years old and probably in the sixth grade of school.
 I am sure my mother thought, sure Phillip you can go along, but they will never hire an eight year old to work setting pins, so I got to go along.
 After school the next day Clarence and I rode our bicycles from school to the Ziglar and Rowland Bowling Alley.
 Sure enough they hired both of us.

-Now I need to explain why I think they hire me along with my brother Clarence.
+Now I need to explain why I think they hired me along with my brother Clarence.

 You see, in the Pin Setting business, normally a fellow would set pins for two alleys at the same time.
 While the customer was bowling on one alley the pin sitter could be setting up the pins on the other alley, and vice/versa.
 So they hired Clarence and me as a team, we could handle two lanes same as the bigger boys, only it took two of us to do it.
 In those days at the time of World War II, there was a shortage of working folks, so the Bowling Alley took what they could get.